The rise of robots in technology

-This year I have seen increased emphasis from clients around automation, streamlining process, reducing time to production and effectively doing more with less.
-Traditional models have been ‘off-shoring’ and BPO (Business Process Outsourcing).
-The acronym RPA (Robotic Process Automation) is something which is being thrown around quite regularly at the moment and seen as the maverick way to drive business efficiency and process whilst striving to reduce cost.
+This year I have seen increased emphasis in employers around automation, streamlining process, reducing time to production and effectively doing more with less.
+Traditional models have been ‘off-shoring’ and BPO (business process outsourcing).
+The acronym RPA (robotic process automation) is something which is being thrown around quite regularly at the moment and seen as the maverick way to drive business efficiency and process whilst striving to reduce cost.

 Clearly humans are not being replaced by physical robots on the floor, well not yet anyway.
 These ‘robots’ are free to roam within and across systems, validating, cross referencing and processing (given away in part by the P in RPA).
 The idea being that machines can work much faster than humans, single robots can be shared across different business functions and departments.

 RPA is a little more flexible than BPO and may mean than processes can be brought back onshore.
 That flexibility will really suit environments where change can be quite regular; conversely that flexibility comes in handy when ad hoc change is in view.
 To top it off, the cost of labour offshore is arguably, if not more costly.
 Robots have the ability to work anytime you wish and all through the night if required.